divio/divio-cloud-docs/how-to/index.rst

     Run the local server in Live configuration <local-in-live-mode>

-Deploy a web application on Divio
+Deploy an existing web application
 ------------------------------------

+Deploy a portable, vendor-neutral application to Divio using Docker.

 .. toctree::
     :maxdepth: 1